 Eric worked at the Department of Energy enabling high-impact, large-scale energy infrastructure projects in America.
 Eric was inspired by his parents' careers to go to work in the civil service.
 Eric was terminated February 13, 2025.

-Raphael was working to increase the speed and efficiency of the Department of Veterans Affairs.
-As a disabled veteran, he's always believed in the VA's mission to serve those who have served.
+Raphael was working to ensure all Army service members receive their VA benefits.
+As a disabled Veteran, he's always believed in the VA's mission to serve those who have served.
 Raphael was terminated February 14, 2025.

 Lissa worked for the Office of Clean Energy Demonstrations as an attorney-advisor helping bring new clean energy projects to life across America.
 Lissa was terminated February 13, 2025.